FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

     Also, remember to list the demo itself as an addOn for download.
 Best right at the beginning of the list.

-    :point_right: _The number for `file` is best found out by looking in the installer for the add-on.
-It is then in the URL._
+    :point_right: _The best way to find out the number for `file` is to search for the addOn in the installer.
+It will be located in the URL._

 2. __Activation of addons and plugins__